 Update the 8.x branch:

-Cherry-pick the commits from master:
+Cherry-pick the commits from main:

 Do the complete maven cycle of: clean, build, createRelease